Suyog-16/mynewsite/content/posts/resnets.md

 Deep convolutional neural networks have been around for a while and have completely revolutionized how we tackle image recognition task in computer vision.
-When *AlexNet* came out in 2012 it revolutionized how we use CNN's as it was the first time we saw an architecture with consecutive Convolutional Layers with significant improvement in training speed and performance which it did by leveraging deeper architecture and GPU accelaration.This **8 layer deep CNN** was one of first to have this kind of performance for a largescale image classification.
+When *AlexNet* came out in 2012 it revolutionized how we use CNN's as it was the first time we saw an architecture with consecutive Convolutional Layers with significant improvement in training speed and performance.
+This was achieved by leveraging deeper architecture and GPU accelaration.This **8 layer deep CNN** was one of first to have this kind of performance for a largescale image classification.

 In the following years we also got a new CNN model called *Visual Geometry Group(VGG)*, the primary objective of this model was to investigate the effect of increasing the depth of CNN on large-scale image recognition task.
 A 16 weight layer network **VGG-16** and a 19 weight layer network **VGG-19** were introduced with consisent 3x3 filters all across the network which simplified the network and improved performance.The simplified 3x3 filter structure is still extensively used and popular among researchers.

-These architectures tell us that deeper networks have improved performance in many tasks. this statement gives rise to an question every one might have thought.
+These architectures demonstrate that deeper networks often perform better.
+However,this raises an important question:

 ### *Does deeper always mean better?*